zaimabdullah/laravel-social-media-website/NOTE_ME.md

 #### Make Git Commit
 Commit all updated files into git with comment "Call sail:publish and customize php.ini file".
-Commit all updated files into git with comment "".
+Commit all updated files into git with comment "Add global size validation on all attachments".